 Payday loans APR are always a very high number compared with other financial products, and the reason is that APR refers to the annual charge and payday loans are only designed to be very short-term.
 The average length of a payday loan is just 14 days, and when you work out the APR for that two-week loan, you are assuming that the same cost would be applied every two weeks for the entire year.

-As payday loans are so short term, it can make using APR to measure the cost very inaccurate as you would never have a payday loan for a full year.
+As payday loans are types of short term loans, it can make using APR to measure the cost very inaccurate as you would never have a payday loan for a full year.
 It is important to bear this in mind when comparing financial products and deciding which is right for you.